-It's really important to remember that coffee is a perishable product, and the quality and taste will naturally deteriorate over time.
+It's really important to remember that freshly roasted coffee beans are a perishable product, and the quality and taste will naturally deteriorate over time.
 For optimum enjoyment, it's crucial to keep the coffee as fresh as possible - here are a few tips to help!

 When thinking about keeping coffee at its freshest, it's vital to consider four factors;

 This is coffee's biggest opponent!
 Letting air into your coffee will quickly affect it's taste and aroma.
 Always keep your coffee as airtight as possible.
 When buying from us, all of our bags are resealable and have a handy one way valve to let gases out of the bag but not back in.
 Make sure that you squeeze as much air as possible out of the bag when closing and that the seal is properly shut.
 Alternatively, there are many different airtight storage containers which are just as good!